sstoupin/dtxrd/docs/source/rctopo.rst

 EXAMPLES/TUTORIALS
 ===========

-I. Sequential topography using HDF4 images
+I. Rocking curve topography using HDF4 images
 ****************************************************************************************

 This archive below contains a set of hdf images of a diamond 111 crystal plate (one image per file)